-Join Chris Goward for an in-depth discussion in this video Debunking CRO myths, part of Conversion Rate Optimization Fundamentals.
+Join Chris Goward for an in-depth discussion in this video Debunking CRO myths, part of Learning Conversion Rate Optimization.

 There's a lot of information out there about conversion rate optimization.
 I want to share some of the most common misconceptions to make sure that you don't fall into some common traps.
 One of the biggest problems with conversion rate optimization is actually in the name.
 The term conversion rate optimization is really a misnomer.
 Conversion rate means different things to different businesses.
 For example, in an e-commerce business it might mean sales conversion rate or average order value or average revenue per visitor or something else based on your unique business model.